What Happens to Your Body When You Quit Eating Sugar?

 There are hundreds of bacteria inside the mouth, many of which are beneficial.
 However, certain bacteria feed on the sugars and create acids.

 The acids can destroy the tooth enamel, which is the shiny, protective outer layer of the tooth.
-This in turn can lead to cavities, which if not treated timely can cause severe toothaches and possible tooth loss.

 Keep a limit on your sugar consumption if you do not want to suffer from tooth decay, tooth loss or other poor oral health issues.

-Promotes Sound Sleep :
+Promotes Sound Sleep:

 Cutting back on sugar can help maintain blood sugar levels and also increase the level of serotonin within the brain, promoting a healthy and consistent sleep pattern.

-Eating sugary foods causes blood sugar spikes, which leads to adrenal exhaustion.
 This affects sleep quality.
-Also, sugar suppresses the activity of orexin, a neurotransmitter produced in the brain that helps regulate arousal, wakefulness and appetite.
-High sugar leads to large amounts of glucose in the bloodstream, which suppress the activity of orexin neurons in the brain.
+Sugar also suppresses the activity of orexin, a neurotransmitter produced in the brain that helps regulate arousal, wakefulness, and appetite.

-Lowers Blood Pressure and Cholesterol Level :
+Lowers Blood Pressure and Cholesterol Level:

-Ditching sugar means a healthier heart.
-It can help lower your blood pressure and cholesterol level.
-High sugar intake raises insulin levels, which in turn activates the sympathetic nervous system.
-This leads to an increase in blood pressure and heart rate.
+High sugar intake raises insulin levels, which in turn activate the sympathetic nervous system, leading to an increase in blood pressure and heart rate.

 High blood pressure makes your heart and arteries work harder, which gradually damages the whole circulatory system.
-Eventually, this increases the risk of heart disease, heart attacks, strokes and other serious coronary conditions.

 After quitting sugar, you may notice a significant decrease in low-density lipoproteins (LDL or ‘bad' cholesterol) as well as triglycerides.
 Moreover, your blood pressure level may get back on track.